Deductibles: the mysterious and puzzling numbers of insurance.

 There are many options when it comes to your deductible.
 Typically, it ranges from $100 to $2,000.
 A $500 deductible is pretty common for drivers.
 If you are unsure of what your car insurance deductible should be, ask yourself if you’d rather pay less for auto insurance or car repairs.
 If you’d rather pay for car insurance, you should have a lower deductible.
 That way, you won’t have to pay as much for a car accident or claim.

 Another factor to consider is how much you can afford to pay in the event of a wreck.
-Your deductible should always be under the amount that you are able to pay out of pocket.
+Your deductible should always be under the amount that you can pay out of pocket.

 Lastly, think about how likely an accident or claim is for you.
 Do you live in a busy metropolitan area?
 Do you drive your car a lot?
 Have you been in an accident before?
 If you have been in an accident before and you often drive on busier roads, you may be more likely to be in an accident.
 In that case, you may want a lower deductible, so you can get the best value from your insurance.